-- He also appears in the American Dad! episode "Can I Be Frank (With You)", wherein he gives a closing message about how domestic violence is none of your business, and, regardless of what you think you see, you should just keep your eyes down, keep walking, and refrain from trying to be a hero.
+- He appears in the American Dad! episode "Can I Be Frank (With You)", wherein he gives a closing message about how domestic violence is none of your business, and, regardless of what you think you see, you should just keep your eyes down, keep walking, and refrain from trying to be a hero.

-- Closet Geek: Many comedy writers and actors have stated that Hamm is a big comedy geek and constantly quotes lines from Kids in the Hall and Anchorman: The Legend of Ron Burgundy.
+- Closet Geek: Many comedy writers and actors have stated that Hamm is a big comedy geek and constantly quotes lines from The Kids in the Hall and Anchorman: The Legend of Ron Burgundy.
 His podcast appearances of late have revealed that Mr. Hamm is definitely out of the closet and is simply the handsomest geek of all.

 - Mean Character, Nice Actor: While he's a colossal comedian, there are a number of roles where his characters are meanies.